ELIGIBILITY

 (Although we would encourage you to be open to all possibilities and to learn more through the finalist interview process, where you will be able to personally meet mentors, colleagues, and project team members and ask questions about the projects.)

-The projects that we anticipate that postdocs will be matched to as part of the 3rd IonE Postdoctoral cohort are listed on website on the Postdoctoral Projects page.
+The projects that we anticipate that postdocs will be matched to as part of the 3rd IonE Postdoctoral cohort are listed on the Postdoctoral Projects page.
 Additional projects may be added over the course of the application and review period.

 No. All IonE Postdoctoral Fellows will be matched to 1-2 projects.
 There will be opportunities as part of all projects to shape the intellectual direction of the work with the project team.